maseh87/c3-chart/README.md

 + Pretty standard
   + in your commit message; ```(type) message [issue # closed]```
     + ```(bug) killed that bug, closes #45```
-  + if you're submitting new animations:
-    + ```(new fx) added 3d rotation animation ```
 + Submit issues as you see them.
-There are probably better, faster, easier ways to achieve what ngFx is designed to do so.
+There are probably better, faster, easier ways to achieve what Angular C3 is designed to do so.

 ###Testing
 + angular c3 uses Karma + Jasmine + Travis for unit and ci